PedroFCardenas/Intro_Ros/README.md

 ## Catkin workspace

+1. You must first verify that the catkin tools are installed.
+In other wise,  Visit [here](https://catkin-tools.readthedocs.io/en/latest/installing.html#installing-on-ubuntu-with-apt-get).

-It is an especial place where ROS packages are gonna be located and modified (your owns packages).
+2. It is an especial place where ROS packages are gonna be located and modified (your owns packages).
 You can have as many *workspaces* as you want, but for now let's create just one:

 ```console
 cd ~